Last updated: 15 October 2020

 In Marseille between mid-April and 31 May, we had conducted nearly 1,000 COVID-19 tests in support of two health centres in the city’s impoverished neighbourhoods.
 We have now handed over these activities.

-A team from MSF Switzerland had crossed the border to assist nursing homes, providing advice on IPC and medical awareness to staff, in the French département of Haute-Savoie, southeast of Geneva, but this activity has now ended.
+A team from MSF Switzerland had crossed the border to assist nursing homes, providing advice on IPC and medical awareness to staff, in the French département of Haute-Savoie, southeast of Geneva.

 MSF is providing support on the migrant hotspot islands of Samos and Lesbos in Greece, including through health promotion activities and increased water and sanitation supplies and services.

-We have provided infection prevention and control training – focusing on the proper use of protection equipment, infection control, and the flow of patients – at Central District hospital in Krasnogorívka.
+We have provided infection prevention and control training – focusing on the proper use of protection equipment, infection control, and the flow of patients – at Central District Hospital in Krasnogorívka.
 We are also undertaking screening and isolation activities, plus waste management, in four health facilities and a nursing home.
+Training and psychological support is also being provided to healthcare workers in Zhytomyr region, where our teams have visited around a third of the centres designated to treat COVID-19 patients.

 Activities closed.
 Elderly and aged care homes have been hit particularly hard in Spain, and we focused many of our activities on aged care homes.
 Our teams worked in more than 300 aged care homes with a wide range of activities, including supporting management teams and authorities, implementing emergency measures to separate COVID-positive or symptomatic residents from the rest, supporting disinfection, and training of staff in IPC and risk mitigation.
 We worked with steering committees that manage aged care homes, to help protect the elderly through patient care and infection prevention and control measures.
 These activities were undertaken in Madrid, the Catalonia region (including Barcelona), the Basque country, Castilla y Leon, in Andalucia, Tarragona, Palencia and Asturias.